zntfdr/talks/2019 The State Of Machine Learning in iOS 13/ios_13_machine_learning_state.md

 # [fit] *Why care? 🤔*

 ^…why should I care?
-As devs, most of our daily job is fetching data, make transitions and filling tables.
+As developers, most of our daily job is fetching data, animate transitions and filling tables.
-However, Machine learning has been used within iOS for many years, exclusively at Apple first, and then, since iOS 11 (2017) Apple has released the the first Machine Learning related framework called Core ML.
+However, Machine learning has been used within iOS for many years, exclusively at Apple first, and then, since iOS 11 (2017), Apple has released the first Machine Learning related framework called Core ML.
 It is used across Apple's products including Siri, Camera, the Photos.app, Quick Type, and much more.
 Machine learning is becoming every day more important, but you don’t have to believe me, I’m going to give you a reel of reasons in the upcoming slides: starting with…